For each array

 Packaged CCE uses

-(VMware site) for the given version supported with the
+at https://www.vmware.com/support/pubs/ for the vSphere ESXi version supported with the

 release of Packaged CCE you are installing.